 I blog a bit and I tweet (microblog) a bit too.
 I try not to overdo the tweeting as I don’t like seeing tweets every 5 minutes from the people I follow and I’m sure my followers don’t want to see me do the same.
 In fact, over-tweeting is the number 1 reason that prompts me to unfollow someone.
 Surely nobody can be that interesting or that prolific – can they? – unless they have nothing else to be getting on with!

 I also try to differentiate between what I blog and what I tweet.
-The whole point of micro-blogging sites like Twitter is to let your followers know, in a succinct manner, what’s happening in Your World, right now, in 140 characters or less, with perhaps a shortened link included so that they can find out a bit more if necessary (for example, if you’re grumbling about a web site then perhaps point at the web site in question).
-Conventional blogging should (in my opinion) be used for the meatier stuff – your top 10 tips on the best ways to handle cold callers, or some instruction on how to install a website toolbar, or your experiences trekking through Outer Mongolia etc.
+The whole point of micro-blogging sites like Twitter is to let your followers know, in a succinct manner, what’s happening in Your World, right now, in 140 characters or less, with perhaps a shortened link included so that they can find out a bit more if necessary (for example, if you’re grumbling about a website then perhaps point at the website in question).
+Conventional blogging should (in my opinion) be used for the meatier stuff – your top 10 tips on the best ways to handle cold callers, some instructions on how to install a website toolbar, or your experiences trekking through Outer Mongolia, etc.

 It’s a difficult balance to achieve, but I think the real social and commercial winners will be those that manage to strike the right balance – blogging interesting content and ideas, and micro-blogging important snippets, without overdoing things and without constantly repeating and regurgitating old news.